user3bss/MocoLufa_Build/README.md

-Arduino MocoLufa Builds Mega2560 and Uno Builds of MocoLufa
+Arduino MocoLufa Builds Mega2560 and Uno and Leonardo

+I havent personally tested leonardo or uno, but it should work